 What Are My Choices For Trailers?

-Trailers don’t have classes like motorhomes do, but they come in all sorts of shapes and sizes from the tiny teardrop style to the more roomy and spacious models such as fifth-wheels.
+Trailers don’t have classes like motorhomes do, but they come in all sorts of shapes and sizes from the tiny teardrop style or pop-up camper to the more roomy and spacious models such as fifth-wheels.
 They also design some trailers aimed at certain niches and these are commonly referred to as toy haulers.

 A teardrop camper is about as minimalist as you can get.
 Shaped much like their name implies, they are low profile with a sleeping area up front that you cannot stand up in, and the rear usually opens up from outside to reveal an area that you can utilize for a small cooking space and limited storage.